biocorecrg/RNAseq_course_2019/docs/alnpractical.md

 <br/>

-**IMPORTANT: When running MultiQC on many samples**
+**IMPORTANT: When running QualiMap on many samples**
 * Make sure to give to the output folder the name corresponding to a running sample; e.g., ./QC/A549_0_1; otherwise you will end up with files and folders for the last running sample only.
-* If you run multiqc in parallel for many samples, make sure to create a different tmp-folder for each sample; e.g., ./tmp/A549_0_1.
+* If you run QualiMap in parallel for many samples, make sure to create a different tmp-folder for each sample; e.g., ./tmp/A549_0_1.
-* MultiQC is slow because it sorts the BAM file by read names.
+* QualiMap runs are slow because it sorts the BAM file by read names.
 To speed it up, you can use samtools to sort the BAM files in parallel and using multiple CPUs.

 <br/>